janjongboom/mbed-js-wrapper-generator/README.md

     $ arm-none-eabi-objdump -Wi -g *.elf > symbols.txt
     ```

-1. Run this tool to generate the wrapper (where ClassName is the name of the object you want to wrap):
+1. Run this tool to generate the wrapper - where ClassName is the name of the object you want to wrap, and HeaderFile is the `.h` file of the native library:

     ```
     $ npm install
-    $ node generate.js symbols.txt ClassName
+    $ node generate.js symbols.txt ClassName --header-file NativeHeaderFile.h
     ```

 ## How to use a wrapper

 This instructions only work for projects that build via Gulp.
 See [mbed-js-example](https://github.com/ARMmbed/mbed-js-example).

-1. Copy the folder with the wrapper to your mbed-js project.
-1. Create a symlink into the node_modules folder, via:

-    ```
-    $ ln -s $PWD/mbed-js-classname node_modules/mbed-js-classname
-    ```

-1. In the package.json of your mbed-js project, add the library to the `dependencies` list:
+1. In the wrapper directory: add the native library via `mbed add http://path/to/lib`.

-    ```
-    "dependencies": {
-        "mbed-js-classname": "~1.0.0"
-    },
-    ```
+1. In your mbed-js project, run `npm install PATH_TO_WRAPPER --save --ignore-scripts`.
 1. Compile the project with Gulp.

     ```